 The clinical environment is something else that needs to be considered.
 A newer EM residency usually means the introduction of clinical teaching to an EM attending, who may have been out of this environment for some time.
 In Loyola’s ED, given the teaching nature of our hospital, this is not the case.
 We have a very robust Medical Student Clerkship, which is required of all Stritch students.
 We also welcome the residents of many different residency programs to our ED to rotate, including Internal Medicine, Anesthesiology, ENT, and many others.
 Our faculty know how to provide an environment of teaching and support in the clinical setting, and we expect for this to flourish with the addition of our EM Residency.

 Question: What are some of the challenges that residents of a newer EM program will encounter?

-Answer: Going forward, our new residents will have senior residents above them but we understand you will still be EM residents without true senior & Chief residents.
-There is no doubt this will add an extra level of challenge.
-We are aware of this, and have built a support and mentoring structure to ensure you have everything needed to achieve your goals during this challenging opening year.
-The presence and involvement of your EM Leadership team is also crucial during this time.
+Answer: Going forward, our new residents will have senior residents above them.
+We have also built a support and mentoring structure to ensure you have everything needed to achieve your goals during this challenging opening year.